PROJECT NAME

 ROLE OF JAZMP

-JAZMP will act as a leader of Work Package 4 – Sustainability that will ensure sustainability of project’s deliverables and participate in Work Package 5 – Signal detection in the area of medical device vigilance.
+JAZMP acts as a leader of Work Package 4 – Sustainability that ensures sustainability of project’s deliverables and participates in Work Package 5 – Signal detection in the area of medical device vigilance and in Work Package 6 – Inspections.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Health and Digital Executive Agency (HaDEA).
 Neither the European Union nor HaDEA can be held responsible for them.